TeamGloomy/TeamGloomy.github.io/pages/mydoc/Adapters/adapters_rs485.md

 ### Board.txt and Config.g changes

 As this uses a UART (serial) connection, you need to have one defined in board.txt.
 Usually you would use the header designed to attach a screen to the board.
 If you are using this port, depending on your board, it may be possible to use another set of pins as a second UART connection.
-The UART pins on an STM32F4 board are listed [here](https://teamgloomy.github.io/board_txt_stm32.html#uart-useable-pins---stm32f4-based-boards) and the UART pins on an STM32H7 board are listed [here].
+The UART pins on an STM32F4 board are listed [here](https://teamgloomy.github.io/board_txt_stm32.html#uart-useable-pins---stm32f4-based-boards) and the UART pins on an STM32H7 board are listed [here](https://teamgloomy.github.io/board_txt_stm32.html#uart-useable-pins---stm32h7-based-boards).
 You would add them as `serial.aux2.rxTxPins`.

 For config.g, you need to add a single line `M575 P1 B9600 S7` where B is the UART speed of the device you are communicating with.
 If you use the second UART connection, you will need to change P1 to P2.